webdevops/TYPO3-metaseo/README.md

 In case of issues, please update to the latest version of MetaSEO first.
 We also strongly recommend to use recent versions of TYPO3 CMS (6.2.28+, 7.6.12+) and RealUrl (2.1.5+)

+MetaSEO users also meet on slack at [#ext-metaseo](https://typo3.slack.com/messages/ext-metaseo/).

 ## Contribute

 MetaSEO is driven by the community and we're pleased to add new contributions.